calltracking/web-components/README.md

 * hangupCall() hangup a live call.
 * sendDigit(digit) send a digit from the dial pad to the phone e.g. 1, 2, 3, 4, *, #, etc…

+## Events

-## And events you can send to the phone to control it for example outbound dial
+You can also send the phone events

 ```javascript
   document.getElementById('phone').dispatchEvent(new CustomEvent('dial', { detail: { phoneNumber: dialNumber } }));